Resonant cavity-QED with chiral flat bands: Spatial properties of the lifted mode

-Now, the question that follows is: which flat band combination $\ket{\widetilde{\psi}}$ does the emitter ``choose'' to interact with?
+Now, the question that follows is: which linear combination of flat band modes, $\ket{\widetilde{\psi}}$, does the emitter ``choose'' to interact with?
 If $\ket{\widetilde{\psi}}$ corresponded to a single, non-degenerate mode, the answer would be straightforward.
 However, there are no obvious constraints on the spatial structure of the lifted mode unless $U=1$ CLSs are supported by the flat band.
 In this case, all $g_k$ vanish except for the one that matches with the CLS defined at the cell containing the emitter.
-Hence, $\ket{\widetilde{\psi}}$ assumes its form.
-We note that our findings are consistent with those of Ref. \cite{dibenedetto25}, valid for the off-resonant coupling regime.
-In the examples that follow, we see that the spatial profile of $\ket{\widetilde{\psi}}$ reflects the lattice's inability to host $U=1$ CLSs, the influence of Anderson localization, and the flat-band support on $x_0$.
-We will carry out this analysis by exploiting the resonant cavity-QED dynamics triggered by the emitter.
+Hence, $\ket{\widetilde{\psi}}$ assumes the form of the CLS \cite{dibenedetto25}.

+Below, we analyze the spatial profile of the lattices displayed in Fig. \ref{fig0} and the role played by the corresponding $U$ class, flat-band support at $x_0$, and Anderson localization.
+Unless stated otherwise, hopping disorder is set as $J_{x,x'}\rightarrow (1+\delta_{x,x'})J$, where each $\delta_{x,x'}\in[-W/2,W/2]$ is drawn independently from a uniform random distribution of width $W$.
+We perform such analysis by exploiting the resonant cavity-QED dynamics triggered by the emitter.
+The connection between the full Hamiltonian [Eq. (\ref{full})] and the effective interaction described by Eqs. (\ref{Heff}) and (\ref{psi_lambda}) is validated by $\langle x\ket{\widetilde{\psi}} \equiv f_x(\tau)$.